top of page

 Patagonia is home to some of the world's most iconic landscapes.
 Located on the southernmost point of South America, this region stretches across Chile and Argentina.
 Patagonia is unbelievably scenic and diverse—here you will find otherworldly mountain peaks, vast glaciers, massive icebergs, dramatic waterfalls, glacial lakes, dense forests, abundant wildlife, and more.

-In March 2025, I went on a solo trip to Patagonia.
+In March 2025, I went on a solo trip to Patagonia—and returned in March 2026.
 Traveling alone not only allowed me to connect more deeply with my surroundings, but also gave me the opportunity to meet so many incredible people along the way.
-During my time in Patagonia, there were countless moments when I couldn’t believe what I was seeing.
+During both times in Patagonia, there were countless moments when I couldn’t believe what I was seeing.
 Being here reminded me how lucky we are to be able to see and experience such beautiful places—not only in these remote corners of the world, but also in the familiar places close to our homes.

-To help plan your own visit to Patagonia, keep reading for my comprehensive guide, tips, and itinerary—and watch my YouTube video.
+To help plan your own visit to Patagonia, keep reading for my comprehensive guide and itinerary—and in case it's helpful, here are my YouTube videos: one from 2025 covering both the Chilean and Argentine sides, and one from 2026 focused on the Argentine side.
 This guide is intended for those looking to explore Patagonia without committing to the W or O Treks, and is based on my own experience doing day hikes throughout Torres del Paine and Los Glaciares National Parks.
-This was one of the most logistically complex trips I've planned, so I put together everything you might need to know based on what I learned before, during, and after the trip.
+My first visit was one of the most logistically complex trips I've planned, so I put together everything you might need to know based on what I learned before, during, and after both trips.
 If you have questions, feel free to leave a comment below or reach out to me directly here.

 View of Torres del Paine from Mirador Base Las Torres in Torres del Paine National Park in Chilean Patagonia